12 Signs Your Business Needs a HubSpot Website Redesign

 If your web analytics and see if you notice a high bounce rate, low time spent on your site, as well as low average pages per visit on your page.
 Those are all pretty solid indicators that your visitors aren't finding your current website interesting or useful for one or many reasons.

-If you are not seeing conversions, it's either because conversion opportunities aren't there to begin with or your page visitors just merely aren't converting.
+If you are not seeing conversions, it's either because conversion opportunities aren't there to start with or your page visitors just merely aren't converting.

 Now is the time to re-evaluate your digital marketing approach and redesign your website with both your goals and target audience in mind, making sure it speaks to them.